alexanderuk82/login-form/README.md

 ## Conclusion

 This project shows the power of modern CSS to handle what was once considered only achievable with JavaScript.
 With new properties like `transition-behavior` and pseudo-classes, we can now create interactive, accessible forms using CSS alone!

+If you're interested in learning more and expanding your skills, visit my **[YouTube channel](https://www.youtube.com/@uxuiconexioncreativa/videos)** for more tutorials and creative tips.